 1. Make the office attractive

 Many companies are thinking about how to make the office an enticing place for employees.
-As managers, you want your team to return by choice.
+As managers, you want your remote team members to return by choice.
 The office should provide the right facilities and tools, but also professional and social connections.

 Consider setting designated team days when everyone comes into the office—schedule team meetings and collaborative tasks for this day, to maximise social and professional networking.

 Consult your team on what they want and value in the office.
 Is it face-to-face mentoring?
 Professional development training?
 The physical office environment?
 Understand what’s important to your team so that you can maximise the benefits of being in the office.
 You may also want to pass on employee feedback to the property and HR teams so that they can plan accordingly.

 2. Communication and connection

 Unsurprisingly, in leading a hybrid team, communication remains key to keeping your team happy and motivated.
 Check in regularly with your employees one-on-one to see how they’re going, both professionally and personally.
 Focus on their wellbeing, not just their inputs.
 Remind them of their purpose.

 Show appreciation for a job well done and share individual employees’ successes with the whole team.